bsmith89/midas2-wiki/Home.md

 # End Matter: Glossary

-- *Module*: i.e. one of Species, SNPs, Genes (or maybe also MIDAS DB building?)
+- *Module*: i.e. one of Species, SNPs, Genes (or maybe also MIDASDB building?)
 - *Analysis*: Either the single-sample alignment-based tallying of reads belonging to species, SNVs, or genes (depending on which module) OR the merging, filtering, and summarization of these results across samples.